Govind2210/Java-Script-All-basic-/README.md

-# Java-Script-All-basic-
+# Java-Script-All-basic
 This the basic of Java Script - 1

  //------------------------------------------------------------Notes--------------------------------------------------------------------------------------------